PapaJoesSoup/RosterManager/README.md

 License:  CC-BY-NC-SA 4.0

 ============
+Version 0.1.0.1 23 Jun 2015 - KSP 1.0.3 and DeepFreeze compatability
+ - Updated DFInterface.dll to latest version
+ - updated KSP assembly references to KSP ver 1.0.3

-Version 0.1.0.0 xx Jun 2015 - Initial alpha release
+Version 0.1.0.0 20 Jun 2015 - Initial alpha release
  - Roster interface based on Roster window from Ship Manifest, but greatly enhanced (sorting, more detail)
  - In flight controls removed.
 These will stay in Ship Manifest.
 Roster Manager will not be visible in Flight scene.
  - Kerbal manager Tab buttons for various areas to manage.